mohamedhesham1619/video-clipper/README.md

 ## Features
-- **Precise Clipping** -  Allows extraction of specific video segments by selecting start and end times.
+- **Clip Downloader** -  Extract and download any part of an online video by selecting start and end times.

+- **GIF Maker** -  Select any part of an online video and download it as a GIF with adjustable width, FPS, speed, and loop count.

 - **Wide Platform Support** - Works with [1000+ video sites](https://github.com/yt-dlp/yt-dlp/blob/master/supportedsites.md)

-- **Real-Time Progress** –  Displays live progress updates during the download process.
+- **Live Progress Tracking** –  See real-time progress as your clip or GIF is being processed.

-- **Quality Selection** – Provides video quality options from 480p up to 2K.
+- **Video Quality Options** – Choose from 480p up to 2K.

 ## Tech Stack